 Reviews should be submitted within sixty days of receipt of the book.
 All reviews should be submitted online through the RRPE Manuscript Central website, http://mc.manuscriptcentral.com/rrpe.
 Please note that the submission process is designed for all types of submissions—please select Book Review/Essay under "Type."
 When asked for the "Abstract," please provide details about title and author of the book(s) under review.
 You will then also be asked two questions that are required yet not relevant for Book Reviews (namely, JEL codes and Keywords).
 Responses of “NA” will be your simplest replies to these irrelevant questions.

 RRPE Managing Editor:

 Atkinson, Robert D., Michael McTernan, and Alastair Reed, eds.
 2015.
 Sharing in the Success of the Digital Economy: A Progressive Approach to Radical Innovation.
-Baltimore, MD: Rowman & Littlefield.
+Lanham: Rowman & Littlefield.

 Cohen, Benjamin J. 2016.
 International Political Economy.
 Northampton, MA: Edward Elgar.

 Corsi, Marcella, Jan Kregel, and Carlo D'Ippoliti.
 2018.
 Classical Economics Today: Essays in Honor of Alessandro Roncaglia.
 London and New York: Anthem Press.

 Crespo, Ricardo.
 2017.
 Economics and Other Disciplines.
 London: Routledge.